What Does A Property Manager Do?

 Now let’s look at a few of the drawbacks of hiring a property manager or management company.

-• Must relinquish control of the property: When you work with a property manager, you must relinquish some of your direct control over the property and allow them to take care of things for you.
+• Must relinquish control of the property: When you work with a property manager, you must give up some of your direct control over the property and allow them to take care of things for you.
 While this helps you avoid the hands-on work of managing a property, it also means they may do things differently than you would.

 • Less control in the tenant screening process: Property managers often take over the task of screening potential tenants to live in your properties.
 While they still have screening standards, property managers might be less strict than you would be screening tenants yourself, which some real estate owners may not like.